datsc/calendar_web/README.md

   - The dates can be adjusted in the __main__ section of the code.
 - functional_code.
   - The overall calculator, for not it does the same with general_calendar.py but it will be extended to go through months of ranges automatically.
+- test_single_travel.py only works for the non-web version.

 ### USING THE CODE